 If you receive crypto as income, you need to determine its Fair Market Value (in USD) at the time you received that income and include it in your US Individual Income Tax Return.

 3. Complete the rest of your tax return

 You need to complete the right tax forms and schedules to accurately report your crypto taxes, from Form 8949 to Schedule 1 or Schedule D, for example.

 4. Send your tax return to the IRS

-After tracking all of your crypto with crypto tax software like CoinTracking and generating the right tax report, you can generate ready-to-submit forms and import them into tax filing software like TurboTax, then e-file your tax return with the IRS.
+After tracking all of your crypto activities with a crypto tax software like CoinTracking and preparing the right tax report, you can generate ready-to-submit forms and import them into tax filing software like TurboTax, then e-file your tax return with the IRS.

 Which tax forms do you need to file crypto taxes?